-Landscape Setting - The combination of land use, landform and vegetation patterns which distinguish an area in appearance and character from other portions of the Scenic Area.
+Landscape Setting - The combination of land use, and cultural features, landform pattern and features, and vegetation and waterform that patterns which distinguish an area in appearance and character from other portions of the National Scenic Area.

 Livestock Feedlot - Stockyards and commercial livestock finishing yards for cattle, sheep, swine and fur bearers.
 Feedlots do not include winter pasture or winter hay-feeding grounds.